 America Saves is a nationwide campaign in which a broad coalition of nonprofit, corporate, and government groups helps individuals and families save and build wealth.
 Through information, advice, and encouragement, we assist those who wish to pay down debt, build an emergency fund, save for a home, save for an education, or save for retirement.

 About Jump$tart Washington

 www.wajumpstart.org ▪ firstname.lastname@example.org

 Jump$tart Washington is a nonprofit coalition created to promote the need for financial education in Washington State.
-In 2010, Jump$tart Washington provided teacher training seminars, special events for students and succeeded in reaching thousands of consumers throughout the state.
-Members include individuals, public and private organizations, educators, and non-profit associations – each passionate about making change and advancing our goal to:
+In 2010, we provided teacher training seminars, special events for students and succeeded in reaching thousands of consumers throughout the state.
+Our members include individuals, public and private organizations, educators, and non-profit associations – each passionate about making change and advancing our goal to:

 - Raise awareness for the need and importance of personal financial literacy

 - Increase the use of financial education programs in school and homes

 Jump$tart Washington promotes the development of personal finance skills of Washington residents, with emphasis on education for K-college youth.